jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     socks5.onUdpAssociate.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
         Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

+  SOCKS5_USERPASSAUTH_USER_REPOSITORIES:

+    FileSourceUserRepository:FILE
+        User repository that handles the storage of the users from a provided file of a list of URL encoded username password pairs (If the file does not exist, it will be created and used.)

+    StringSourceUserRepository:[USERNAME1:PASSWORD1[,USERNAME2:PASSWORD2[...]]]
+        User repository that handles the storage of the users from a provided string of a comma separated list of URL encoded username password pairs

 ```

 ## Managing SOCKS5 Users